nolmelab/play/README.md

 # robust

-A traditional game server foundations to build mmorpgs or morpgs
+A robust foundation to build game servers especially for mmorpg and morpg.